You work at home and have a problem with a piece of equipment that you use for your job.

 Dear Sir or Madam,

-Write a letter to the Council.
+Write a letter to your manager asking for permission to give a presentation.
 In your letter:

 Begin your letter as follows: